 Waterfall Hiking Gear

 Many of these falls require a walk through a creek, over slippery rocks, and sometimes through ankle-deep water.
 I recommend wearing a sturdy pair of water sandals or waterproof hiking shoes to get the most out of your waterfall hike.
-These lightweight water-resistant hiking pants are great for staying dry and these thin long-sleeve tees are my favorite lightweight tees for hiking and blocking the sun.

 Finger Lakes waterfalls by location

-This list has just under 40 waterfalls and is organized by location to make planning a road trip through the Finger Lakes a breeze.
+This list has just under 40 waterfalls and is organized by location to make planning a waterfall road trip through the Finger Lakes a breeze.
 If you know what area you will be in, use the Table of Contents drop-down at the top of this post to view by location.